-In this video, Jen Lucas shows us step-by-step, how to work in this beautiful interlocking shells stitch pattern, with plenty of tips and tricks along the way.
+In this video, Jen Lucas shows us step by step how to work in this beautiful interlocking shells stitch pattern and includes plenty of tips and tricks along the way.

 Follow along with Jen as she works through the following directions: